 Install an Edge site

-• Edge CLI: install your Edge site on a supported managed Kubernetes cluster using the Edge CLI tool.
-With this installation method, you have more control of the location and resources of your Edge site installation.
+• Edge CLI: This recommended method grants you more control over the location and resources of your Edge site installation.

-• Helm chart: install your Edge site by deploying the Edge Helm chart.
-This method should only be used if you are familiar with Helm and Kubernetes.
+• Helm chart: Use this method only if you are familiar with Helm and Kubernetes.

 Prerequisites